-Where are the whole Jesus Christian music artists?
+Where are the whole Jesus

 I just watched part of a Hillsong “praise music” song included in a video news clip and I just about got a toothache from the sugar-coated message.
 Before I explain, I’d like to point out the vocals were very good.
 And the singers looked sincere.
 Raised up arms and hands.
 Swaying back and forth in time to the music, etc. So, I’m not questioning or judging their hearts.
 But as I’ve noticed with so many Christian music artists, their song’s message lacked the actual manly power of God.
-And our Creator is the most manly man ever, so to only sing about peace, love, and joy is to rob the world of the whole Jesus.
+And our Creator is the most manly man ever, so to only sing about peace, love, and joy is to rob the world of the whole Jesus. [update: this is the Christmas episode of the Rhyme & Reason Podcast]

 Christian music artists used to sing about God’s might, strength, and judgment.